-During the fiscal year ended March 31, 2020, the Company experienced increased revenues from our scales and pet electronic products segments and decreased revenues from our rental and management segment.
+During the fiscal year ended March 31, 2021, we increased revenues from our scales, pet electronic products segments and rental and management segment, as compared to the fiscal year ended March 31, 2020.

-We derive our revenues principally from the sale of sensor-based scales and pet electronic products manufactured in China, which together represent 92% of total revenue for the fiscal year ended March 31, 2020.
+We derive our revenues principally from the sale of sensor-based scales and pet electronic products manufactured in China, which together represent 93% of total revenue for the fiscal year ended March 31, 2021.
 As mentioned in Item 3. - "Key Information - Risk Factors," we are dependent upon a limited number of major customers for a significant portion of our revenues.
 Our revenues and business operation are subject to fluctuation if there is a loss of orders from any of our largest customers.
-Further, the pricing of our scale products is becoming increasingly competitive, especially to our customers in the United States and Germany, who together contributed approximately 85% of our revenue during the fiscal year ended March 31, 2020.
+Further, the pricing of our scale products is becoming increasingly competitive, especially to our customers in the United States and Germany, who together contributed approximately 86% of our revenue during the fiscal year ended March 31, 2021.

-During the fiscal year ended March 31, 2020, we derived approximately \$901,000 of rental and management income from leasing our real properties to third parties.
+During the fiscal year ended March 31, 2021, we derived approximately \$1,032,000 of rental and management income from leasing our real properties to third parties.